DC23/habitica-challenge-wrangler/README.md

 with the highest average placing in each task (lowest average ranking) is considered the winner.

-### Ties
+### Tie Breaks

-In the event of a tie for first place, the names of all tied participants are printed, and a random winner is selected from the first place entrants.
+In the event of a tie for first place, the names of all tied participants are printed, and a random winner is selected.